 “Design is everyone’s job.
 Not everyone is a designer, but everybody has to have the user as their north star,” writes Gilbert in the company blog.
 By the end of 2016, 100,000 IBM staffers will have gone through some sort of design training.

 In three years, IBM has also more than tripled its design staff, with 1,300 formally trained designers working in 31 studios from Boston to Böblingen, Germany.
 It acquired four digital and branding agencies, and built the largest studio network in the world.
-IBM is quickly assembling a kind of Noah’s Ark of designers working on product, graphics, interface, branding, and even a in-house typographer.
+IBM is quickly assembling a kind of Noah’s Ark of designers working on product, graphics, interface, branding, and even an in-house typographer.

 Among this new tribe of creative people at IBM are design researchers—formally trained ethnographers with MFA degrees to probe how their solutions are working in the real world.
 Working in project teams, they conduct interviews and collect data to better understand the nuances of an assignment.
 Gilbert says having researchers with ”open minds and open hearts” allows developers to validate their ideas and better anticipate the needs of their clients. ”The design researcher has been the most disruptive of the design disciplines we’ve brought in—and by far the most transformative,” he says.

-“The design researcher has been the most disruptive of the all design disciplines we’ve brought in—and by far the most transformative.”
 With $100 million earmarked for the initiative, IBM is aggressively pushing the design enculturation campaign in all its internal systems, from hiring, to training, employee review processes, to the layout of office spaces and even the way office supplies are ordered.
-“When we started the program it wasn’t easy to get Post-It’s,” says Gilbert, of the requisite office supply and symbol of design thinking powwows.
-“Today, they’re in our system—just push a button and you can get Post-Its.
+“When we started the program it wasn’t easy to get Post-It’s,” says Gilbert, of the requisite office supply and symbol of design thinking powwows. ”Today, they’re in our system—just push a button and you can get Post-Its.
 That’s a profound change.”

 To stretch its investment, IBM is intentionally filling two-thirds of its design ranks with new graduates.
 Gilbert says this strategy helps invigorate established processes.
 “We’re building this [design] program for the long term and we wanted people with very fresh perspectives on the world, on the profession, on what a design culture should be,” he explains.